- Foundations of building

 - Recommended for soils that have a higher water table.

-- Raft foundation consists of thick R.C.C. slab covering the entire area at the bottom.
+- Raft foundation consists of a thick R.C.C. slab covering the entire area at the bottom.

 - Thus, the raft foundation spreads the load of the building over the whole plan area and reduces the foundation pressure to the minimum.